 Wiggles and Woofs utilizes a LIMA-based philosophy and uses modern, rewards-based methods to modify behavior.
 We do not use aversive tools or techniques that are frightening, painful, or uncomfortable for pets.

-Upon graduating from Michigan State University with a Bachelor of Science in Zoology in 2005, I began volunteering with Seattle Animal Shelter after moving to Seattle in 2007.
-Through walking and fostering dogs with the shelter, I gained experience walking and training many sizes and breeds of dogs with a variety of needs.
-I have always had a special place in my heart for fearful and reactive dogs.
+Meet Jen Gumas, the owner and lead trainer at Wiggles and Woofs!
+After graduating from Michigan State University with a Bachelor of Science in Zoology in 2005, Jen began volunteering with Seattle Animal Shelter after moving to Seattle in 2007.
+Through walking and fostering dogs with the shelter, she gained experience working with many sizes and breeds of dogs.